 Each resident of the Nehemiah Project will be eligible to participate in our Financial Literacy Program.
-The program consists of completing five sessions of curriculum (provided by Nehemiah Staff either individually or in groups) and show proficiency in understanding the material by completing a final evaluation.
+The program consists of completing five sessions of curriculum (provided by Nehemiah Staff, either individually or in groups) and showing proficiency in understanding the material by completing a final evaluation.
 The five sessions include the following:

 Income and Expenses